KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 }
 ```

-When we launch the game, we want physics in a paused state so we don’t start the game until we press the jump button.
+When the game is launched the physics is in a paused state.
+The game begins when the player pressed the jump button.

-To do so, we’ll make two functions which enable and disable both logic functions we made.
+Make two functions that enable and disable both logic functions.

 ```
 // Pause physics